AKotov-dev/budgie-desktop-rpm/README.md

 Archive `budgie-settings.tar.gz` contains a GUI for quick DE configuration.
 Just unzip the archive and run the `budgie_settings` file from a regular user.

 **Note:** I use it on my home computer and maybe it will be useful for someone as well.

+Live Flash drive `MgaRemix-9-Budgie` (RU/EN): https://cloud.mail.ru/public/oTYe/uwUio2x7f